vedantgattani/DEWPAT/README.md

 For complete details, run `python vis.py --help`.

+## Clustering and Segmentation

+The file `seg.py` includes some clustering/segmentation capabilities in pixel space.
+It also includes transition matrix analysis calculations.

+Run `python seg.py --help` gives a complete list of possible options.

+### Examples
+- Run the clustering under default settings, printing verbosely, and display the resulting segmented image at the end:

+  `python seg.py <target> --display --verbose`

+- Segments the image (after resizing and blurring) via graph cuts with a specified compactness and superpixel initialization parameters:

+  `python seg.py <target> --display --labeller graph_cuts --gc_compactness 20 --resize 1.0 --blur 0.25 --gc_n_segments 500 --verbose`

 ## TODO

 - Operations on scalar images are not optimized
 - EMD method likely has a bug in the alpha handling.
 Having a separate resizing argument is also not ideal.
+- seg matrix should be bistochastic when normalized?

 ## Acknowledgements